GoenkaNikunj97/Cloud-Based-2-Factor-Authentication/README.md

 To install your application on your computer follow these steps:

 1. Clone this repository.
-2. Create a virtual environment and activate it.
+2. Create a virtual environment `$ virtualenv my_name` and activate it.
 3. Run `pip install -r requirements.txt` to import all the dependencies.
 4. Run the application with `python app.py`.
 5. Go to `http://localhost:5000` in your browser to connect to the application.